gildor2/UEViewer/README.md

 and then Ctrl+F7 key will compile a file currently opened in editor.
 Of course, it won't work for headers and other non-cpp files.

+By default, Visual Studio Code project performs Debug build.
+If you want something else, change `.vscode/tasks.json` file, and remove `--debug` option from `build.sh` command.

 C runtime library for MSVC
 --------------------------
 UE Viewer is dynamically linked with CRT library, so it requires CRT DLL files to be installed onto your system.
-It is possible to statically link with you compiler's CRT by changing a line in *common.project* (with cost of growing executable file size):
+It is possible to *statically* link with you compiler's CRT by changing a line in *common.project* (with cost of growing executable file size):

     LIBC = shared